Brianna Pinto: International career

 Pinto has been with the United States national team program since age 12, when she was invited to the youth national team Under-14 talent identification camp.
 She played for the United States U-17 team at the 2016 FIFA U-17 World Cup and was two years younger than the cutoff age at the 2018 FIFA U-20 World Cup for the United States U-20 team.
 Pinto played in every match at both tournaments.
+She was named the U.S. Soccer Young Female Player of the Year in 2019.

-Pinto received her first senior national team callup in January 2017, and at age 16, she was the youngest player named to the United States squad for the 2017 SheBelieves Cup, although she did not make an appearance in the tournament.
+Pinto received her first senior national team call-up in January 2017, and at age 16, she was the youngest player named to the United States squad for the 2017 SheBelieves Cup, although she did not make an appearance in the tournament.

 Personal life

 In 2018, Pinto, along with Alphonso Davies of Canada and Diego Lainez of Mexico, spoke before the 68th FIFA Congress to present North America's bid to host the 2026 FIFA World Cup.

 In October 2020, Pinto, along with four other young athletes who called themselves Next Gen United, ran for and won seats on United States Soccer Federation's 20-person Athlete's Council, with the stated aim of diversifying the federation's leadership in age and culture.
 Prior to the election, the council had no Black members and just one person born after 1990.
 In July 2024, Pinto was one of five active NWSL players who represented the NWSL Players Association at the final negotiations in Philadelphia that updated the league's collective bargaining agreement through 2030.

+While with the Courage, Pinto began her broadcasting career as an analyst for college soccer games on ACC Network Extra.

 Both her parents attended the University of North Carolina in the early 1990s.
 Her father, Hassan, played for the men's soccer team and her mother, Meleata, played softball.
 Her older brother, Hassan Jr., played soccer in the USL Championship, and Malik, her younger brother, plays soccer in Major League Soccer.